Marta Helena Nobel-Oleinikoff

+Career

 In 1904, she graduated from the St. Petersburg's Women's Medical Institute, presently First Pavlov State Medical University of St. Peterburg, its Surgery Clinic.
 She was the head physician of the Branobel war hospital and was awarded the Finnish Winter War Medal in 1940.

 In 1905, she married a doctor specialist in infectious diseases, professor G. P. Oleinikoff.